Alexis06030631/SNCF.js/README.md

 sncf.places.search('STATION_NAME') // Search for a station
 sncf.places.get('STATION_ID') // Get a specific station

-//Routes
+//lines
-sncf.routes.search('ROUTE_NAME') // Search for a route
+sncf.lines.search('LINE_NAME') // Search for a line
-sncf.routes.get('ROUTE_ID') // Get a specific route
+sncf.lines.get('LINE_ID') // Get a specific line
-sncf.routes.stop_areas('ROUTE_ID') // Get the stop areas of a specific route
+sncf.lines.stop_areas('LINE_ID') // Get the stop areas of a specific line

 // User (Get the information about the current session) sncf.user // Get all informations